siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-release-summary-ibm/downloads.md

-# GenAi Summary Release - IBM - Downloads
+# GenAI Summary Release - IBM - Downloads

 To pull plug-in from docker hub, use the following version specific image names: